Activities at The Hearthstone

 Every Saturday, we gather to watch a movie presented and hand-selected by the Hearthstone Movie Committee.
 Informal discussion and analysis often follow.

-Join your neighbors for popcorn and an afternoon film—nothing like a live audience to bring a movie to life.
+Join your neighbors for popcorn and an afternoon film

-We are celebrating our neighbors who have served our country.
-Living history!
+Celebrating our living history neighbors who have served our country

 Learning & Growing